Manuel Natal Albelo: Election to the House of Representatives

 A few months after Natal became director of the House Commission on the Judiciary, Eduardo Ferrer relinquished his position of Representative at-large for the PPD, formally opening a vacancy at the House for the PPD.
 The party announced that the position would be filled with the vote of the General Council's delegates during a special election.
 Subsequently, Natal formally announced that he was going to pursue the vacancy and submitted the required documentation on August 5, 2013.
 His bid was seen as "difficult", since the PPD's conservative leadership (led by Alejandro García Padilla, incumbent Governor and President of the PPD) was at the moment in direct conflict with the free association movement over the continuation of the territorial clause.
 Besides him, nine other members presented the required documentation before the deadline.
 Only five candidates made the cut to be on the final ballot, Claribel Martínez Marmolejos, Yasmín Mejías, Carlos Rechani, Darlene Reyes and Natal.
 Unofficial polls organized by Radio Isla 1320 and Representative Carlos Vargas concluded that the public favored Natal over the four other candidates.
-The special election took an ideological emphasis after García Padilla dismissed the free association movement, implying that they were a reduced group by saying that the free association movement, "are not a wing, but rather a few feathers", iIllustrating his opposition to the faction by publicly supporting Martínez.
+The special election took an ideological emphasis after García Padilla dismissed the free association movement, implying that they were a reduced group by saying that the free association movement, "are not a wing, but rather a few feathers", illustrating his opposition to the faction by publicly supporting Martínez.
 Natal indirectly referred to this event, adopting the slogan, "Quills have written the best chapters of our history."